CodeBase912/interior-consultant-page-challenge/README.md

 Create a homepage following the design.
 The page should be responsive.
 Fulfill user stories below

-- User stories:
+#### User stories

 - User can see a page following the given design
 - On mobile, user can see a collapsed navigation
 - On mobile, when the user selects the hamburger menu, user can see the navigation

+### My Solution

-### Built With
+#### Built With

 <!-- This section should list any major frameworks that you built your project using.
 Here are a few examples.-->